ryanleslie33/haiku-checker/Readme.md

 ## Technologies Used

-_This application is written all in C#, using its sub-language Razor that helps it read code and use css and html through C#.
-This application also uses mysql and php-administration for databases_
+_This application is written in Javascript and  jQuery with Karma testing_

 ### License